mushishi78/romsey-chamber/_events/2014-11-06-invitation-to-an-evening-celebration.md

 ---
-title: Invitation to an Evening Celebration
+heading: Invitation to an Evening Celebration
 date: '2014-11-06'
 start-time: '-'
 end-time: '-'